flipboxfactory/saml-sp/index.md

 ## Features include:
 * Single Sign On (SSO) with Identity Providers such as [OKTA](https://www.okta.com/)
 * SSO using SAML 2.0 over POST Bindings
-* Consume signed messages assertions and encrypted user attributes from the Identity Provider (IDP)
+* Can consume signed messages and assertions from the Identity Provider (IDP)
+* Can consume encrypted attributes/assertions from the IDP
-* User field attribute sync on login
+* User field attribute sync on login with configuration options and Yii2 events your customize process
 * User group sync on login
 * Single Log Out (SLO)